EDUARDOCHAMORRO/beansreels/README.md

 # beansreels
-Beans Reels Webpage	CC BY-NC-SA
+Beans Reels Webpage	CC BY-NC-SA by me

 Beans Reels is a one-man studio operated by Eduardo Chamorro This website works as online portfolio,showcase and workshops,tutorials platform of works develloped.